 The legal residence for these foreigners is given through a stay visa (the student visa), which is extended for a maximum period of one year or throughout the whole length of the activity they came to do in Spain (in most cases the academic year).

-Usually, this activity will last for more than 1 year (for example, a university degree that lasts 4 years); therefore, the foreigner must renew his right to legally live in the country.
+Usually, this activity will last for more than 1 or 2 years (for example, a university degree that lasts 4 years); therefore, the foreigner must renew his right to legally live in the country.

 It will be then when she will have to renew her student visa (in Spanish this process is called “prórroga de la estancia por estudios”); a procedure that will allow her to stay in Spain for one extra year.

 And with this renewal, she will be also extending the legal validity of the visa for the relatives that came with her.